aimand/DataScienceSpecialization/7.Regression-Models/README.md

-The repository of the Practical Machine Learning course!
+The repository of the Regression Models course!